ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 ## Enabling Search

-One thing i wanted to add is the ability to perform full text search on the posts.
-To do so, i first wanted to be able to grab the posts data and have them saved.
+One thing I wanted to add is the ability to perform full text search on the posts.
+To do so, I first wanted to be able to grab the posts data and have them saved.
 I managed to o that by creating the `/posts.json`:

 ```html
 {% raw %} [ {% for post in site.posts %} { "{{ forloop.index }}" : { "id" : "{{ forloop.index }}",